SumoLogic/sumologic.github.io/CONTRIBUTING.md

 # CONTRIBUTING

 Contributors are generally employees of Sumo Logic.
-Community Members may make suggestions that contributors may choose the support.
+Community Members may make suggestions that contributors may choose to support.

-There are two types of contribution.
-The first is to contribute new content.
-The second is by enhancing the site.
+There are two ways to contribute.
+The first is to add new repo listings to sumo-experts.html or sumo-partners.html.
+The second is by enhancing the site itself.

 ## Updating Content
 Jekyll is a static site generator that includes the Liquid template engine to create data-driven sites.
 So using Liquid’s template language I was able to populate open-source projects into the site using data read from a Yaml file.
 This feature allows our internal teams to quickly update the site without having to muck in the code.